 This leads to spreadsheets becoming the stopgap in any scenario requiring tracking and manipulating data.
 Rightfully so, they are often the first place people go when they need to track orders, handle financial records for their business, or as we commonly see, manage commissions.

 For early-stage commissions, it’s so easy to get started in spreadsheets and makes a ton of sense because of this fact.
-However, it doesn’t take long tracking commissions in a spreadsheet before the challenges start to crop up, and you find yourself in commission purgatory.
+However, it doesn’t take long to track commissions in a spreadsheet before the challenges start to crop up, and you find yourself in commission purgatory.
 In the end, you will most feel the pains of managing commissions via spreadsheets in one of two ways: either in the snowballing amount of time you’ll continually invest into maintaining it or the accumulating errors that will inevitably work their way in.

 This article is intended to provide some foresight into a handful of the most common challenges we have seen where spreadsheets fail at scale in managing commissions.
-Thus, if your organization for some reason thinks spreadsheets are the right way to go, you’ll at least have an idea of what to prepare for.
+Thus, if your organization for some reason thinks commission spreadsheets are the right way to go, you’ll at least have an idea of what to prepare for.

 Without further ado, and in no particular order other than somewhat basic logical hierarchy, the top 10 ways your commission spreadsheet will fail you as you scale: